 U.S. Army TSS Enterprise Mission Support.
 Integrated Training Area Management (ITAM) Program Support

-The BRIC provided management support and field services for the Army’s Integrated Training Area Management (ITAM) program, at Joint Base Lewis McCord, under a subcontract agreement with Booz Allan Hamilton (BAH).
-We provide the maintenance of Army training lands to ensure quality training and realism, reduce environmental damage, and enhance the public image of the U.S. Army as a conscientious land steward.
+BRIC provides management support and field services for the Army’s Integrated Training Area Management (ITAM) program, at Joint Base Lewis McCord, under a subcontract agreement with Booz Allan Hamilton (BAH).
+Our staff maintains Army training lands to ensure quality training and realism, reduce environmental damage, and enhance the public image of the U.S. Army as a conscientious land steward.
 We supported the Army’s integration of military mission, natural resource stewardship, and environmental compliance.
-Specifically, we provided management support and field services for the Range and Training Lands Assessment (RTLA), Land Rehabilitation and Maintenance (LRAM), Sustainable Range Program (SRP), and Geographic Information System (GIS) components of the ITAM program.
+Specifically, we deliver management support and field services for the Range and Training Lands Assessment (RTLA), Land Rehabilitation and Maintenance (LRAM), Sustainable Range Program (SRP), and Geographic Information System (GIS) components of the ITAM program

 - National Environmental Policy Act (NEPA)/Council on Environmental Quality (CEQ) compliance

 - Clean Water Act Permits